MoiraMarques/projeto/Teams-Videos.md

     * button is not displayed
 * WHEN user clicks 'confirm' during confirmation
     * the video is removed from the team
+    * all tasks attached to that video are removed
     * user is shown message confirming that video has been removed
 * WHEN user click 'cancel' during confirmation
     * confirmation is dismissed, video is not removed